Map preview

 High

 Assigned parking is strongly supported at Palm Court.
-Multiple remarks explicitly say "two assigned parking stalls," "two reserved parking stalls," and identify specific stalls, indicating reserved/assigned spaces rather than general parking.
-The pattern is repeated across many listings and is not limited to one agent.
+Multiple remarks explicitly say "2 assigned parking stalls," "two reserved parking stalls," or "2 assigned parking spaces," confirming this is a building-level feature.
+The pattern appears across many independent listings and not just copy-paste noise.

 Parking Covered